iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 4 reviews"/>
 </p>

+> It would be good to be able to submit that you've received the vaccine.
+Not sure if it's updating or not, I've never received a notification but that could also be because not enough people use it?
+It has lots of helpful information tho!<br> :date: __2021-04-18 00:08:50__

 > I think the app works, I mean I haven't gotten any notifications nor have I gotten covid so I guess?<br> :date: __2021-03-01 19:26:17__